RuZiyang/RuZiyang/README.md

 I'm a passionate **Grade 9 student** in Beijing, aiming for top high schools like **Peking University High School (北大附中)**.
 But I'm not just a student—I'm also the founder of **[MindSurge](https://github.com/MindSurge)** , a tech startup focused on AI and software development.
-I love using code to solve real problems, exploring cutting-edge tech, and blending creativity with business.
+I'm a **forward-thinking, independent thinker** who loves exploring the frontiers of technology, using code to solve real problems, and blending creativity with business.

 ---